shvmgpt/Assignment-of-todo-app/Readme.md

 * Deleted Todos-Displays the list of deleted todos.

 To mark an active todo as complete todo click the checkbox button on left of todo.
-Clicking the checkbox on left of completed todo makes the todo active again.
 Cross button marks the todo as deleted.

 ### REST End Points